 If you are diagnosed with cancer, you and your doctor will discuss treatment options.
 As you decide what course of treatment is right for you, you may feel nervous.
-It’s normal to feel this way.
+This is normal.
 Knowing what to expect during treatment and helping plan for it may help ease your mind.

 Path to improved health